hm-y/interviews-and-practices/README.md

 # :zap: Interview & Practice Questions

-:rocket: In this repo, I store a selection of the assignments and questions I came across in the **real interviews** and I solved on the interview practice websites such as **Google Foobar**.
+:rocket: In this repo, I store a selection of the assignments and questions I came across in the **real interviews** and I solved on the online interview platforms such as **Google Foobar**.

 ### :star2: Building Connect Four with React